cucumber/cucumber-electron/README.md

 ## Debugging

-The `--electron-debug` command line switch shows the browser window and keeps it open after all features have finished running.
+The `--electron-debug` command line switch shows a browser window with chrome dev tools and keeps the window open after all features have finished running.